yuseiff/AI-Powered-Heart-Disease-Detection-Web-App-/README.md

-# Heart Disease Detection System
+# Heart Disease Detection web Application
 This project encompasses a comprehensive Heart Disease Detection System implemented using Python, machine learning techniques, and a user-friendly web application interface built with Streamlit.

 ## Data Science and Machine Learning